Parenting

 Little Recognition Can Go a Long way

-This research may seem insignificant to others, but it is a small acknowledgement of the physical and emotional work that parents put into each school morning.
+This research may seem insignificant to others, but it is a small acknowledgment of the physical and emotional work that parents put into each school morning.
 We often feel that no one is aware of the effort we make to ensure our children arrive at school with all they need.
 When companies like Kellogg shed light on how hard it is to get kids ready for school, they remind us that we are not alone.

+This is what you need to know.
 You can now proudly say that you have earned this title.
 Every parent has.

 It’s about surviving chaos at the end of it all.
 This study is humorous, but it also serves as a reminder to parents that they are superheroes, whether we’re rushing our children off to school or trying to get ourselves out the door.